The Staircase's Death Scenes Aim To Shock (& They Succeed)

 In a sea of true crime documentaries, Netflix’s The Staircase broke into the zeitgeist with blazing ferocity.
 The subject of fervent analysis from audiences, Jean-Xavier de Lestrade's 13-episode series documented the trial of Michael Peterson, who stood accused of the murder of his wife, Kathleen.
-Years later the case is being reexamined, this time in a dramatised HBO Max series – also titled The Staircase – showing in the UK on Now TV.
+Years later the case is being reexamined, this time in a dramatised HBO Max series – also titled The Staircase – showing in Australia on Binge.

 For those unfamiliar with the case, the story centres on the shocking events that propelled a seemingly normal family into a media storm after 48-year-old Kathleen Peterson was found dead at the bottom of her stairs in 2001.
 The new miniseries seeks to unravel the messy timeline of events surrounding her death, starting before the incident took place and leading the audience through the lengthy legal proceedings which culminated 16 years later.